tdbianco/starter-hugo-academic/content/post/2021-07-20-anova-purpose-and-practise/index.en.md

 >
 > *`treatment treatment a b c 78.80 83.11 73.24`*
 >
-> *`Standard errors for differences of means treatment`*`5.192 replic.
+> *`Standard errors for differences of means treatment`* `5.192 replic.
 10`

-So, the average response with treatment "a" is 78.80, with "b" it is 83.11, with "c" it is 73.24.
+So, the average response with treatment "a" is 78.80, with "b", it is 83.11, with "c", it is 73.24.

 ```{r}
 m.t.eff <- model.tables(aov, "effects", se=TRUE) #coefficients